elle/discuss/README.md

 ## TODO

+* Use locale yml files for the flash messages
+* Review the helper methods on User
 * Chosen recipients field: ajax request to search for users, and display users by name or email (incase name is missing)
 * Markdown styling for message body
 * Keep draft of unsaved message in local storage